yimingtang/soda/README.md

 ## Running Locally

 Soda runs on [Jekyll](https://github.com/jekyll/jekyll), a blog-aware, static site generator in Ruby.
-I'm using Ruby 2.1.1 locallly.
+I'm using Ruby 2.1.1 locally.
 You can run the site with:

 ``` sh
 $ cd path/to/soda